danmack/lentildip/README.md

 Remove from heat and *gently* pour out the excess liquid without overly squishing the lentils.

-In the stove top kettle, mix the lentils with the full 16oz jar of Pace Picante sauce and blend until smooth.
+In the stove top kettle, mix the lentils with the most of the 16oz jar of Pace Picante sauce and blend until smooth.
+Add the remaining amount depending on taste and consistency to your preference.

 Taste with a chip or two, add more picante sauce if not hot enough.